DFE-Digital/get-into-teaching-app/app/views/content/blog/going-back-and-giving-back.md

 ## Proudest moment

-One of my proudest moments was helping a GCSE student to achieve an A* in her RE exam, despite having a target grade of D.
+One of my proudest moments was helping a student to achieve an A* General Certificate of Secondary Education (GCSE) in her religious education exam, despite having a target grade of a D.

 I always say to the pupils, 'Ignore that target, put yourself at the target you want to achieve.
 It's just a computer somewhere that has calculated that, it doesn't mean that you're going to get a D. I think you're going to get something far greater.'